giantswarm/docs/src/content/ui-api/kubectl-gs/template-app.md

   - https://github.com/orgs/giantswarm/teams/team-batman
 user_questions:
   - How can I create an app manifest for the Management API?
+  - How can I add labels and annotations to the target namespace of an app?
 ---

 # `kubectl gs template app`